tdrose01/EHR-ENG2/README.md

 - The dashboard fetches and displays the latest data in cards.
 - Status is color-coded (green for Good/Safe, yellow for Moderate, red for others).
 - Last updated time is shown.
+- A spinner appears while data loads and an error message is shown if the fetch fails.
 - Chart integration is ready (see below).

 ### Chart Integration